 Diogenes the Cynic cared not for material pleasure, financial security or the goods that the world offered.
 He voluntarily lived in homelessness.
 He sat in the roadside free of concern; his only dwelling place was the intrinsic bliss of his mind.

-One day the King — Alexander the Great — passed by and decided to amuse himself with sage.
+One day the King — Alexander the Great — passed by and decided to amuse himself with the sage.

 “Today is your lucky day, I will grant you whatever you desire.
 Simply state your wish, and I will use my power as King to make it a reality.”